Avaiga/taipy/gui/doc/file_download.md

         <taipy:file_download on_action="function_name"  name="filename">{content}</taipy:file_download>
         ```

-### file preview in the browser
+### Preview file in the browser

-File content can be visualized in the browser (if supported and in another tab) by specifying _bypass_preview_ as False.
+The file content can be visualized in the browser (if supported and in another tab) by specifying _bypass_preview_ as False.

 !!! example "Page content"